allevo/seqflow-js/packages/website/src/pages/GettingStarted.md

 When the application grows, it will be hard to maintain and test it.
 We should split the application into different parts: the UI part and the logic part.

 Before we start, let's understood the concept of domain in SeqFlow.
 A domain is a part of the application that is responsible for a specific feature.<br />
-In this example, we will create a domain for the counter application: the counter domain will be responsible for managing the state of the counter application, incrementing and decrementing the counter variable.<br />
+Even if an application manages multiple domains at the same time, in this example, we will create only one domain for the counter application: the counter domain will be responsible for managing the state of the counter application, incrementing and decrementing the counter variable.<br />
-We will also create a domain for the UI part of the counter application: the button that increments and decrements the counter variable.<br />
-We create the `counter` domain and put it in the `src/domains/counter` folder.
+We want to create the `counter` domain and put all the files in the `src/domains/counter` folder.
 Lets start by creating the `counter` domain class.
 Create the `src/domains/counter/index.ts` file with the folling content:

 ```ts